 This disruption gives you the freedom to innovate and transform in order to overtake your competitors.
 However, this approach requires a high level of proactivity and thoughtfulness when choosing a company, you can place your confidence in, as the question of cyber security becomes more acute with increased reliance on cloud technologies.

-As you can see, IT outsourcing is becoming more than a way to save money.
-These companies are becoming leaders in their many core fields, and their expertise is required for retaining your competitive edge.
+As hiring an IT outsourcing provider is becoming more than a way to save money, these companies are becoming leaders in their many core fields, and their expertise is required for retaining your competitive edge.
 Thus, it is more important than ever that you not only find somebody who will do your tasks properly and cheaply, but that you ask for more: flexibility, innovativeness, and mutual trust.
 And this is the bedrock of our collaboration with customers.